poseidon/matchbox/Documentation/network-booting.md

 $ mybootdir/pxelinux.cfg/default
 ```

-Here is an example PXE config file which boots a CoreOS image hosted on the TFTP server.
+Here is an example PXE config file which boots a Container Linux image hosted on the TFTP server.

 ```
 default coreos